Dr Kay Guccione @kayguccione | Mentoring & Coaching Consultant

 - Internship peer mentoring for Scottish Graduate School for Arts & Humanities

-- Manager as Coach development for Faculty of Social Sciences Leadership Team, and for Student Services Senior Managers
+- 'Coaching for Managers' development for Faculty of Social Sciences Leadership Team, and for Student Services Senior Managers

 - Career development mentoring development for Northern Advanced Research Training Initiative (NARTI)